 Other options for investing in precious metals include certificates, commodity exchange traded funds (ETFs), stocks and mutual funds, or futures and options.
 There are also specific IRAs, known as Gold IRAs, which offer a tax-efficient, stable way to diversify your assets while also protecting them.
 Each of these come with their own benefits and drawbacks, and have varying degrees of risk and stability.
 For example, ETFs are liquid and easy to buy/sell, whereas futures tend to be the most unstable.
 Consider talking to a financial advisor who specializes in precious metals to see which one is the best fit for your investment needs.

 At UA Legacy Grants, our mission is to empower over 1 million individuals with the tools needed to increase financial literacy and the ability to create financial abundance for their families.
-Our UA Abundance Packages help individuals and organizations to reach their financial goals, like making college more affordable for students, through our Earn By Giving program.
+Our UA Abundance Packages help individuals and organizations to reach their financial goals, like making college more affordable for students, through our Purchase With Purpose program.
 Between grant donors and contributions from our “for profit” sister company, Universal Achievers, we are able to provide granted financial wellness packages to those in need.